-Facts & Figures
+Some Facts & Figures

-A total of 95 Grand Prix of €10,000 have been presented to outstanding heritage initiatives, selected from among the award-winning projects.
+A total of 126 Grand Prix of €10,000 have been presented to outstanding heritage initiatives, selected from among the award-winning projects.

-Each winner in the category conservation will receive a bronze wall plaque to be put up at the awarded building or heritage site.
+All the winners receive a certificate as well as a bronze wall plaque to be put up at the awarded building or heritage site.